ninalamo/Gomoku/README.md

 <br/>

 ### Application
-Clean architecture -- this is an overkill but chose to include anyway.
+Clean architecture -- this is an overkill but chose to include anyway with guard-clauses, validation and logging.

 ## Local Setup